 MIT graduates are eligible for a 15% tuition discount.
 Please contact email@example.com for information on how to obtain this discount.

 In cases where more than one discount is applicable, only the largest discount will be applied.

 Please note that submitting the application form does constitute enrolling in the program if you are accepted, and the below cancellation penalties will be applied.
 For this reason, we encourage applicants to have their attendance and funding approved by their company/institution prior to applying.
-Program acceptance cannot be deferred to subsequent years.
+Program acceptance cannot be deferred to subsequent sessions.
 If you are unable to attend your course, please review our cancellation, transfer, and substitution policies below.
 Program application fees are non-refundable.
-Fees for attending special symposia are fully refundable.

 Cancellations must be submitted using the Cancellation Request Form and charges will be assessed as follows once received by the MIT Professional Education - Short Programs office:

-- Cancellations received more than 42 days prior to the program are subject to a cancellation fee of $250.
+- Cancellations received more than 42 days prior to the program but more than 7 days after acceptance are subject to a cancellation fee of $250.